 While it doesn’t matter if they don’t technically live on-site I wouldn’t even consider a yard if they didn’t have someone there all of the time.
 Some boarding stables will share the responsibility, much like shift work so that there’s always somebody there 24/7 while others will have one member of staff who lives on site.
 This is important for two reasons, security and the horse’s welfare.
 If a horse is taken ill overnight then you want there to be somebody who’s on hand straightaway.

 How much grazing does the stable have?

 It’s widely excepted that each horse requires at least one acre of grazing so do the stables have enough land for all of the horses to graze?
-If all of the horses aren’t turned out at the same time then obvious they don’t need quite as much land.
-The quality of the grazing as well as good pasture management are also important, is there a rotation scheme, have the toxic plants been removed, etc. When looking for a place to keep your horse it’s easy to look at the stables and nothing else but the grazing is just as important.
+If all of the horses aren’t turned out at the same time then obviously they don’t need quite as much land.
+The quality of the grazing, as well as good pasture management, are also important, is there a rotation scheme, have the toxic plants been removed, etc. When looking for a place to keep your horse it’s easy to look at the stables and nothing else but the grazing is just as important.

 Are the horses stabled there happy?

 How do the horses already kept at the stables look, one sign of a yard that puts the horse’s welfare at the center of everything is how the horses look.
 If they look happy and relaxed that it’s a good sign that they’re the most important thing to the owners of the yard.
 If the horses look miserable and on edge then alarm bells should be ringing.

 It’s always a good idea to speak to some of the horse owners too if you can, they’ll be able to give you a good insight into the yard.